 “Physically, we’ve come a long way.
 These days living with HIV is easier than living with diabetes or heart disease.
 It’s a pill a day for most of us,” said Matt.

 “My battles against stigma and discrimination have been hard, but also very powerful for me personally.
 I’ve had some very sweet successes and met amazing people through it all.
-I love that I’ve been able to create the change I have in my time.”
+I love that I’ve been able to create the change I have in my life time.”

 Today Matthew works as a Lifeline counsellor and as a speaker living with HIV for the Queensland Positive Speakers Bureau.